-- ☑ I am comfortable on all blue technical trails and can ride all green and easy blue freeride trails in the park.
-My wheels rarely leave the ground. - ✓ I can maintain my momentum and ride through rocky, rooty sections and am starting to look at increasing speed. - ☑ I can comfortably ride raised ladder bridges and small rock faces. - ☑ I have some experience riding in a Bike Park
+- I am comfortable on all blue technical trails and can ride all green and easy blue freeride trails in the park.
+My wheels rarely leave - I can maintain my momentum and ride through rocky, rooty sections and am starting to look a increasing speed. - ☑ I can comfortably ride raised ladder bridges and small rock faces. - ✓ I have some experience riding in Rike Park